Is it worth paying more for organic foods?

 Have you ever looked at the organic foods in the supermarket and wondered whether it’s worth spending the extra money?
 Does it really make much difference?

-The short answer is yes, and that’s particularly true for cancer patients for a few reasons.
+The short answer is yes, and that’s true for cancer patients for a few reasons.

 The first reason is the most obvious: you avoid any dangerous toxic chemicals, including man-made herbicides and pesticides, petroleum-based fertilisers, growth hormones, and genetic modification, all of which aren’t permitted if you have organic certification.

 Certified organic growers often use beneficial insects like ladybirds, biological pesticides, natural oils, vinegar, sulphur, seaweed and carbon dioxide gas to control pests.
-Weeds are also controlled naturally, using growing techniques, crop rotation, mulching, and biological controls.
+They also control weeds naturally using growing techniques, crop rotation, mulching, and biological controls.

-Man-made pesticides and herbicides have been linked to cancer, particularly non-Hodgkin lymphoma, soft tissue sarcoma, leukaemia, ovarian cancer, and in some studies breast and lung cancers.¹
+Research has linked man-made pesticides and herbicides to cancer, particularly non-Hodgkin lymphoma, soft tissue sarcoma, leukaemia, ovarian cancer, and in some studies breast and lung cancers (1).

 Some crops are worse than others for pesticides.
-The Environmental Working Group (EWG) in the US produces a list of the worst produce for pesticides, which they refer to as the Dirty Dozen.
-For 2021, the list, from worst to least bad is:
+The Environmental Working Group (EWG) in the US produces an annual list of the worst produce for pesticides, which they refer to as the Dirty Dozen.
+For 2025, the list, from worst to least bad, is:

 Try to avoid buying anything on this list that isn’t organic if you want to avoid pesticides.